-ANNUAL REPORT 2021-22 AUDITORS' REPORT MANAGEMENT'S REPLY from legal and independent tax consultant wherever considered necessary.
+AUDITORS' MANAGEMENT'S REPLY settled mutually between the parties to the contract is referred to third party testing and the company estimates the adjustments required for revenue recognition pending settlement of such dispute.
+Such adjustments in revenue are made on estimated basis following historical trend. commensurate with the accounting policy Refer to Note 24. to the Standalone Ind AS Financial Statements.
+CORPORATE 3.
+Assessment of provisions and contingent liabilities in respect of certain litigations including direct and indirect taxes, various claims filed by other parties not acknowledged as debt.
+A high level of judgment is required in estimating the level of provisioning.
+The company's assessment is supported by the facts of matter, their own judgment, past experience, and advice from legal and independent tax consultant Our audit was focused on analyzing the facts of subject matter under consideration and judgments/ interpretation of relevant law. - Examining recent orders and/or communication received from various Tax authorities/ judicial forums and follow up action thereon. - Understanding the current status of the litigation/tax assessments.
+No Comments.
+STATUTORY wherever considered necessary.
 Accordingly, unexpected adverse outcomes may significantly impact the company's reported profit and net assets.
 Associated uncertainty relating to the outcome requires application of Judgment in interpretation of law.
-Refer Note 38 para 4(a)(i) to the Standalone Ind AS Financial Statements. - Evaluating the merit of the subject matter under consideration with reference to the grounds presented therein and available independent legal / tax advice. - Review and analysis of the contentions of the company through discussion, collection of details of the subject matter under consideration, the likely outcome and consequent potential outflows on those issues.
+Refer Note 38 para 4(a)(i) to the Standalone Ind AS Financial Statements.
+Evaluating the merit of the subject matter under consideration with reference to the grounds presented therein and available independent legal / tax advice.
+Review and analysis of the contentions of the company th rough discussion, collection of details of the subject matter under consideration, the likely outcome and consequent potential outflows on those issues.
 Audit Conclusion: Our procedures did not identify any material exceptions 4.
-Implementation of SAP system across the business in various stages.
+Implementation of SAP system across FINANCIAL the business in various stages.
 During the year, the Company migrated to a new IT system replacing the previous platform (i.e., coalnet system) for recording the underlying business transactions.
 The new system is used by the Company to record its transactions across processes and is the core IT system for financial reporting and is continuously improving.
-Implementation of a new IT system presents inherent risks including the loss of integrity of key financial data being migrated and the breakdown in operation or monitoring of IT dependent controls within critical business processes, which could lead to financial errors or misstatements and inaccurate financial reporting.
-Due to the magnitude of the project and pervasive risks invo lved in migrating to a new ERP system and the figures and information generated under new system may have limitation and constraints of transitional phase this has been noted as a key audit matter.
-Principal Audit Procedure: - Discussions were held with management to understand the system, the revised business processes, related controls and control activities based on the new SAP/ERP system, the Company's process surrounding implementation of the new IT system. - Obtained an understanding of the changes to significant business processes and key internal controls as well as IT general controls, IT access and segregation of duties. - In relation to the system migration itself, we reviewed the controls established over the implementation of new IT system and migration of key financial data from the legacy to the new IT system. - Gained an understanding of, and assessed the work performed by Internal Auditor in order to place reliance on the work performed by Internal Audit; - Performed independent test of the data migration and reconciliation between legacy systems and the new IT system for a sample of general ledger, sub-ledgers, grouping sub grouping etc. and observed that the same are in compliance to the requirements of schedule III of the Company's Act, 2013.
-Audit Conclusion: Based on the procedures performed above the implementation of SAP has not resulted in material misstatement on the financial statements.
+Implementation of a new IT system presents inherent risks including the loss of integrity of key financial data being migrated and the breakdown in operation or monitoring of IT dependent controls within critical business processes, which could lead changes to significant business processes and key internal controls as well as IT general controls, IT access and segregation of duties. being migrated and the breakdown in operation or monitoring of IT dependent controls within critical itself, we reviewed the controls established over the implementation of new IT system and migration of

+AUDITORS' R EPORT MANAGEMENT'S REPLY ľ Due to the magnitude of the project and pervasive risks invo lved in migrating to a new ERP system and the figures and information generated under new system may have limitation and constraints of transitional phase this has been noted as a key audit matter.
+Gained an understanding of, and assessed the work performed by Internal Auditor in order to place reliance on the work performed by Internal Audit; Performed independent test of the data migration and reconciliation between legacy systems and the new IT system for a sample of general ledger, sub-ledgers, grouping sub grouping etc. and observed that the same are in compliance to the requirements of schedule III of the Company's Act, 2013.
+A udit Conclusion: at no ased on the procedures performed pove the implementation of SAP has of resulted in material misstatement in the financial statements.